raiden-network/raiden-contracts/CONTRIBUTING.md

 This repository follows the same guidelines as the Raiden Client, regarding the Python code used in tests and scripts: https://github.com/raiden-network/raiden/blob/master/CONTRIBUTING.md#coding-style.

+We consider it's good to have one function just doing one thing.

 ## Pull-Request Checklist

 [Moved to the PR template](./pull_request_template.md)